jhudson8/react-events/README.md

 "triggerWith" mixin
 -----------------
-This will expose a new mixin called "triggerWith".  this allows for easy closure binding of component event triggering when React events occur.
+This will expose a "triggerWith" function.  this allows for easy closure binding of component event triggering when React events occur.
 ```
 React.createClass({
   mixins: ['triggerWith'],